OCHA-DAP/hdx-python-api/README.rst

 #.
 Use configuration defaults and the "feature" HDX site.

-   If you only want to read data:
+   If you only want to read data, then connect to the production HDX server:

    ::

-       Configuration.create(hdx_site='feature', hdx_read_only=True)
+       Configuration.create(hdx_site='prod', hdx_read_only=True)

+   If you want to write data, then for experimentation, do not use the production HDX server.
-   If you want to write data and you have an API key stored in a file **.hdxkey** in the current user's home directory:
+   Instead you can use one of the test servers.
+Assuming you have an API key stored in a file **.hdxkey** in the current user's home directory:

    ::